tstki/DragonTavern-Logger/README.md

 * Options dialog redesigned.
 It now uses a tabbed interface.
 * Added ability to call 'Soul Stealer', 'Flaming Weapon', 'Legendary Luck' and 'Reaper' immortal powers from the menu for a single character.
 * Made cube delay a preference between 200-5000ms - experiment at your own risk.
+* Referral ID made into preference.
+Share DTL with your friends!

 Data analysis dialog (F9):
 * Added option to show the best 2 creatures to hunt for each location instead of all creatures.
 This option is enabled by default.